Jas0nCZE/esx-rpchat-mod/README.md

 - 2. Extract the files into a folder
 - 3. Add the script into your resources folder.
 - 4. Add 'ensure pe-rpchat' into your server.cfg.
-- 5. Chek the script's config.lua to adjust the script however you want.
+- 5. Check the script's config.lua to adjust the script however you want.